paulsturgess/paulsturgess.github.io/source/_posts/2014-02-20-using-magicalrecord-and-core-data-in-rubymotion.markdown

 Database.save_specific_context(localContext)
 ```

-Note most of the class methods in `ModelSupport` take an optional context so they
+Note most of the class methods in `CustomNSManagedObject` take an optional context so they
 can be used on background threads.

 ## Testing